When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: Preliminaries and problem formulation

 {where $\mathcal{H}\big( \pi(\cdot|s) \big) := \sum_{a \in \mathcal{A}} -\pi(a|s) \log \pi(a|s)$ denotes the entropy of the distribution $\pi(\cdot|s)$; $U(\cdot,\cdot)$ is a penalty function to quantify the uncertainty of the estimated world model $\widehat{P}(\cdot| s,a)$ under any state-action pair $(s,a)$.
 In practice, the penalty function is constructed based on uncertainty heuristics over an ensemble of estimated dynamics models \cite{lakshminarayanan2017simple,yu2020mopo,kidambi2020morel,rafailov2021offline}.
 A comprehensive study of the choices of the penalty function can be found in \cite{lu2021revisiting}.} Next, let us make a few remarks about the above formulation, which we name {\it Offline ML-IRL}.

-First, the problem takes a {\it bi-level} optimization form, where the lower-level problem \eqref{constraint:MaxEnt_RL} assumes that the parameterized reward function $r(\cdot, \cdot; \theta)$ is fixed, and it describes the optimal policy $\pi_{\theta}$ as a unique solution to solve the conservative MDP, where the world model is constructed as $\widehat{P}(\cdot| \cdot, \cdot)$ and the penalty function $U(\cdot, \cdot)$ is used to quantify the model uncertainty under each state-action pair; On the other hand, the upper-level problem \eqref{objective:ML} optimizes the reward function $r(\cdot, \cdot; \theta)$ so that its corresponding optimal policy $\pi_{\theta}$ maximizes the log-likelihood function $L(\theta)$ over observed expert trajectories.
+First, the problem takes a {\it bi-level} optimization form, where the lower-level problem \eqref{constraint:MaxEnt_RL} assumes that the parameterized reward function $r(\cdot, \cdot; \theta)$ is fixed, and it describes the optimal policy $\pi_{\theta}$ as a unique solution to solve the conservative MDP; On the other hand, the upper-level problem \eqref{objective:ML} optimizes the reward function $r(\cdot, \cdot; \theta)$ so that its corresponding optimal policy $\pi_{\theta}$ maximizes the log-likelihood $L(\theta)$ over observed expert trajectories.

-Second, formulating the objective as a likelihood function is reasonable since it searches for an \textit{optimal} reward function to explain the observed expert behavior within limited knowledge about the world (the world model $\widehat{P}$ is constructed based on a finite and diverse dataset $\mathcal{D} := \{ (s,a,s^\prime) \}$ of transition samples).
+Second, formulating the objective as a likelihood function is reasonable since it searches for an \textit{optimal} reward function to explain the observed expert behavior within limited knowledge about the world (the world model $\widehat{P}$ is constructed based on a finite and diverse dataset $\mathcal{D} := \{ (s,a,s^\prime) \}$).

 {Third, the lower-level problem \eqref{constraint:MaxEnt_RL} corresponds to a model-based offline RL problem under the current reward estimate.
-The policy obtained is conservative in that state-action pairs that are not well covered by the dataset are penalized with a measure of uncertainty in the estimated world model.} In the conservative MDP of the lower-level problem \eqref{constraint:MaxEnt_RL}, the entropy regularizer $\mathcal{H}\big(\pi(\cdot | s)\big)$ ensures the uniqueness of the optimal solution $\pi_{\theta}$ under each reward function $r(\cdot, \cdot; \theta)$ \cite{cen2021fast,zeng2022maximum}. {Moreover, the penalty function $U(s,a)$ is used to quantify the model uncertainty and regularize the reward estimator.
+The policy obtained is conservative in that state-action pairs that are not well covered by the dataset are penalized with a measure of uncertainty in the estimated world model.} {The penalty function $U(s,a)$ is used to quantify the model uncertainty and regularize the reward estimator.
 Therefore, the optimal policy $\pi_{\theta}$ under the conservative MDP will not take risky exploration on those \textit{uncertain} region of the state-action space where the transition dataset does not have sufficient coverage, and the constructed world model has high prediction uncertainty.}

-\section{The World Model and Statistical Guarantee}
+\section{The world model and statistical guarantee}

-In this section, we construct the world model $\widehat{P}$ from the transition dataset $\mathcal{D} := \{ (s,a,s^\prime) \}$. {By constructing a well-designed world model, together with solving a certain approximated version of the formulation \eqref{formulation:offline_MLIRL}, we show that a high-quality reward estimator can be obtained with statistical guarantee.}
+In this section, we construct the world model $\widehat{P}$ from the transition dataset $\mathcal{D} := \{ (s,a,s^\prime) \}$ and solve a certain approximated version of the formulation \eqref{formulation:offline_MLIRL}.
+Then we further show a high-quality reward estimator can be obtained with statistical guarantee.